Skip to main content

 November 2024

-The construction schedule has been revised.
-We now expect to begin work on the new replacement bridge in 2028, instead of 2024.
-It will take approximately two years to build the replacement bridge.
-The revised construction schedule allows the county more time to obtain the necessary environmental permits and approvals needed to finalize the bridge design and start construction.
+Our project construction schedule has been revised.
+We now expect to begin work on the new replacement bridge in 2028.
+We originally planned to start in 2024.
+It will take approximately three years to build the replacement bridge.
+The revised construction schedule allows the county more time to obtain the necessary environmental permits, property easements and acquisitions, and approvals needed to finalize the bridge design and start construction.

 24/7 Road Helpline